alexa-samples/skill-sample-nodejs-college-finder/README.md

 ### Data Source
 This skill queries the College Scorecard API public dataset.
 For more information view the documentation on the College Scorecard [site](https://collegescorecard.ed.gov/data/documentation/).

-### Jargon.

-This skill has a Jargon library dependency. https://www.npmjs.com/package/@jargon/alexa-skill-sdk

-To add the Jargon SDK as a dependency of your lambda code go to skill_root/lambda/custom and run:

-`npm i --save @jargon/alexa-skill-sdk`
-`yarn add @jargon/alexa-skill-sdk`

 ### Environment Variables

 The skill references environment variables in the config.js file for instance specific data.
 In order to successfully deploy and launch the skill you need to add the following environment variables to your deployment: